shrutibharat01/shrutibharat01/README.md

 # 👋 Hello, I am Shruti

-## 🚀 Data Engineer
+## 🚀 Data Science Ethusiast

-Data Engineer with a focus on Big Data Analytics, currently pursuing a PG Diploma from CDAC Pune.
+Data Science with a focus on Big Data Analytics, currently pursuing a PG Diploma from CDAC Pune.
 Proficient in data modeling, analysis, and visualization using Python, SQL, and other programming languages.
 Building efficient data systems and pipelines for data quality and reliability, with a strong foundation in Data Pipeline and ML principles.

 ### About Me 🌐

-- Data Engineer with a passion for building efficient data systems and pipelines.
+- Data Science Enthusiast with a passion for building efficient data systems and pipelines.
 Experienced in data modeling, analysis, and visualization using Python, SQL, and other programming languages.

 ### Tech Stack 🛠️